3 Ways To Create An Attitude Of Gratitude At Home

-Being grateful isn’t about shoveling manure over the truth.
+Being grateful isn’t about covering up the truth.
 It doesn’t mean burying your head in the sand, or hopping on a one-way train to Denial City.
 It certainly doesn’t mean you can’t vent, be mad, or have a bad day occasionally.
-(We’re all human here.)
+We’re all human here.

 Being grateful means grabbing those misshapen, odd-ball lemons life throws your way and squeezing them into a fine vodka cocktail to sip at work when no one’s looking.
-I mean… On Fridays.
-(Cough.)
+I mean… on Fridays of course.

-Turns out, there’s lots of science connecting gratitude and happiness.
-And who doesn’t like good ol’ sciencey proof?
+As it turns out, there is lots of science connecting gratitude and happiness.
 According to Shawn Achor, world-renowned Psychologist and best-selling author, happiness is a choice.
 You may be thinking, “Cool.
 Tell me more!” or…

 “Mr. Achor can shut it.
 He doesn’t know about the three-ring circus that is my life.”

 Wait.
 Hear me out….
 In this CBC News article, Achor explains that practicing happiness exercises—meditation, acts of kindness, and gratitude—every day for three weeks can rewire your brain to feel more happiness.
 I believe it because I’ve tried it.
 (More on that later.)
 But first…

 Here’s how to create an attitude of gratitude at home: